ibm-cloud-docs/discovery-data/known-issues.md

       After the converter pod restarts successfully, click **Reprocess** from the Activity tab.

-    - If documents are stuck in `processing` status and cannot be promoted to the `available` status for a collection, complete the following steps:
+    - If documents are stuck in `Processing` status and cannot be promoted to the `Available` status for a collection, complete the following steps:

       Check the status of Hadoop by using the following command: